November 27th 2017

 Low impact and low cost seem to be the main goals behind the concept, with each of the two low shampoos in the line having been created with a delicate and dry hair type in mind: Colour Protect Low Shampoo for those with coloured hair and Extraordinary Oil Low Shampoo for those whose locks are particularly fragile and prone to breakage.

-With foam and sulphate surfactant-free formulas, the idea is to help minimise the effect of stripping or hair damaging friction caused by the usual ‘lather, rinse, repeat’ technique and use them in place of your regular haircare routine once or twice a week.
+With foam-free and sulphate surfactant-free formulas, the idea is to help minimise the effect of stripping or hair damaging friction caused by the usual ‘lather, rinse, repeat’ technique and use them in place of your regular haircare routine once or twice a week.
 Three minutes is all it takes, claims the brand and at £6.99 a pop, their price tag makes for a bank balance-friendly alternative to more expensive options.

 At 400ml, the bottles are definitely on the bulkier end of the bathroom scale.
 Upon reading the instructions though, their size begins to make perfect sense.
 With 10-15 pumps recommended, the amount needed is a bit comical to begin with.
 However, it actually turned out to be just the right amount for my thick and wavy mid-length hair, with its balmy texture spreading like the smoothest of butters when massaged in from roots to ends.